-Minneapolis and St. Paul will begin requiring people to show proof of vaccination or a negative COVID-19 test to dine in bars, restaurants and other places where food and drinks are served.
-The new policy takes effect Jan.
+Minneapolis and St. Paul are requiring people to show proof of vaccination or a negative COVID-19 test to dine in bars, restaurants and other places where food and drinks are served.
+The policy took effect Jan.
 19. What you need to know:

 Where do people need to show proof of vaccination or a negative COVID-19 test?